incident-io/terraform-provider-incident/DEVELOPING.md

 2. Ensure that Terraform acceptance tests have passed.
 3. Create a new commit on master that adjusts the CHANGELOG so all unreleased changes appear under the new version.
 4. Push that commit and tag it with whatever your release version should be.
+The new release may take a few minutes to become available in the registry!

 That will trigger the CI pipeline that will publish your provider version to the terraform registry.